Leading Edge Group: Leading Edge Group New Zealand

 Leading Edge Group New Zealand was a sales and marketing channel management company.
-They had previously partnered with large corporates such as Genesis, The Yellow Group and Spark, offering sales and marketing services to SME's across an array of productised services.
+They had previously partnered with large corporations such as Genesis, The Yellow Group and Spark, offering sales and marketing services to SMEs across an array of productised services.
 Leading Edge Group entered the New Zealand market by acquiring 15 retail and business outlets and became the largest independent channel partner for Spark New Zealand.
-As part of the Global Leading Edge Group, they provided mobility, landline, broadband and ICT related products and services.
+As part of the Global Leading Edge Group, they provided mobility, landline, broadband and ICT-related products and services.
 Leading Edge Group also worked on the sales and support channel role for n3.

 Leading Edge Group Electronics

 Leading Edge Group Electronics is a buying group of around 48 former Dick Smith Electronics (DSE) stores.
 These privately owned resellers changed suppliers in a major move against Australian electronics giant DSE in October 2004 after the resellers were informed that their contracts would not be renewed and in many instances that a DSE company owned store would be opening in the town in competition with them.